-Interest and debt repayment incurred has been assumed at 7% Low/Medium The assumption is per annum (with financing costs assumed to be incurred in the based on advice from latter part of the year, given the first call on funding will be Council's treasury dedicated to IAF funded expenditure.
-This approach aligns to advisors which is the programme rollout. regularly reviewed.
+Interest and debt repayment incurred has been assumed at 7% Low/Medium The assumption is per annum (with financing costs assumed to be incurred in the latter part of the year, given the first call on funding will be council's treasury dedicated to IAF funded expenditure.
+This approach aligns to the programme rollout.

+Council's veriewed.

 Any fluctuations can be managed within Council's overall cost of funds on borrowing